jmatysczak/LearningHaxe/README.md

 Typical "Hello World" program, in Haxe, targeting Javascript.

 ##### HelloMultiPlatform
-Typical "Hello World" program, in Haxe, targeting C#, Java, Javascript and Neko.
+Typical "Hello World" program, in Haxe, targeting C#, Java, Javascript, and Neko.
 Has examples of using preprocessor instructions for conditional compilation and a macro method to display the name of the current runtime platform.